The Perfect Ireland Itinerary That Includes Kylemore Abbey: A Gothic Fantasy Amid 50 Shades of Green

 For accommodations, Dublin offers options across all budget ranges.
 Budget travelers can squeeze into Abbey Court hostel ($30/night), where guests are packed tighter than sardines but make friends just as quickly.
 Mid-range options like The Wilder Townhouse ($180/night) offer Victorian charm without requiring a Victorian-sized bank account.
 Those seeking luxury should book The Merrion ($450/night), where the bathtubs are bigger than some NYC apartments and the service makes you temporarily forget the existence of budget airlines.

-Fill your Dublin days with cultural essentials including Trinity College Library (home to the Book of Kells, admission $18), where the Long Room looks like what would happen if Harry Potter’s Hogwarts and the Library of Congress had an architecturally gifted child.
+Fill your Dublin days with cultural essentials including Trinity College Library (home to the Book of Kells, admission $18), where the Long Room looks like what would happen if Harry Potter’s Hogwarts and the Library of Congress had an architecturally gifted child—one of the best things to do in Ireland for culture enthusiasts.
 The Guinness Storehouse tour ($30) teaches visitors the proper 119.5-second pour—a skill more respected in Ireland than most college degrees.
 Cap evenings with the Literary Pub Crawl ($25), where actors perform scenes from Joyce and Wilde between pints, combining alcohol and education in a way American colleges explicitly prohibit.

 Navigation tip: Purchase a Leap Card ($8.50) for buses and trams, and please resist renting a car in Dublin—a decision as wise as wearing white pants to a spaghetti dinner.
 Save your driving courage for when you’ll actually need it: the journey west.